Nasdaq: 2000–2020

+Public listing and market change

 In a series of sales in 2000 and 2001, FINRA sold its stake in the Nasdaq.
-On July 2, 2002, Nasdaq Inc. became a public company via an initial public offering.
-In 2006, the status of the Nasdaq Stock Market was changed from a stock market to a licensed national securities exchange.
-In 2007, it merged with OMX, a leading exchange operator in the Nordic countries, expanded its global footprint, and changed its name to the NASDAQ OMX Group.
+On July 2, 2002, Nasdaq, Inc. became a public company via an initial public offering, listing its own shares on the exchange (traded under the ticker symbol NDAQ).
+In 2006, the status of the NASDAQ Stock Market was changed from a stock market to a licensed national securities exchange.
+In 2007, it merged with OMX, a leading exchange operator in the Nordic countries, expanded its global footprint, and changed its name to the Nasdaq OMX Group.

 To qualify for listing on the exchange, a company must be registered with the United States Securities and Exchange Commission (SEC), must have at least three market makers (financial firms that act as brokers or dealers for specific securities) and must meet minimum requirements for assets, capital, public shares, and shareholders.

-In February 2011, in the wake of an announced merger of NYSE Euronext with Deutsche Börse, speculation developed that NASDAQ OMX and Intercontinental Exchange (ICE) could mount a counter-bid of their own for NYSE.
-NASDAQ OMX could be looking to acquire the American exchange's cash equities business, ICE the derivatives business.
-At the time, "NYSE Euronext's market value was $9.75 billion.
-Nasdaq was valued at $5.78 billion, while ICE was valued at $9.45 billion."
-Late in the month, Nasdaq was reported to be considering asking either ICE or the Chicago Mercantile Exchange to join in what would probably have to be, if it proceeded, an $11–12 billion counterbid.
+In 2011, after an announced merger of NYSE Euronext with Deutsche Börse, Nasdaq partnered with Intercontinental Exchange to launch a rival bid, but the bid was withdrawn on regulatory concerns.

+Acquisitions

-In December 2005, NASDAQ acquired Instinet for $1.9 billion, retaining the Inet ECN and subsequently selling the agency brokerage business to Silver Lake Partners and Instinet management.
+In December 2005, Nasdaq acquired Instinet for $1.9 billion, retaining the Inet ECN and subsequently selling the agency brokerage business to Silver Lake Partners and Instinet management.

 The European Association of Securities Dealers Automatic Quotation System (EASDAQ) was founded as a European equivalent to the Nasdaq Stock Market.
 It was purchased by NASDAQ in 2001 and became NASDAQ Europe.
 In 2003, operations were shut down as a result of the burst of the dot-com bubble.
-In 2007, NASDAQ Europe was revived first as Equiduct and was acquired by Börse Berlin later that year.
+In 2007, Nasdaq Europe was revived first as Equiduct and was acquired by Börse Berlin later that year.

+On November 7, 2007, Nasdaq acquired the Philadelphia Stock Exchange, the oldest stock exchange in the U.S.

+Sustainability and leadership milestones

 On June 18, 2012, Nasdaq OMX became a founding member of the United Nations Sustainable Stock Exchanges Initiative on the eve of the United Nations Conference on Sustainable Development (Rio+20).

 In November 2016, chief operating officer Adena Friedman was promoted to chief executive officer, becoming the first woman to run a major exchange in the U.S.

 In 2016, Nasdaq earned $272 million in listings-related revenues.

-In October 2018, the SEC ruled that the New York Stock Exchange and Nasdaq did not justify the continued price increases when selling market data.
+In October 2018, the SEC blocked the New York Stock Exchange (NYSE) and Nasdaq from raising certain market-data prices.
+This was the first time the commission rejected increases for the exchanges' stock market data feeds.

-In December 2020, NASDAQ announced that it would strip its indexes of four Chinese companies in response to Executive Order 13959.
+In December 2020, Nasdaq announced that it would remove shares of four Chinese companies from indexes it maintains in accordance with Executive Order 13959.

-Contract Specifications

-Nasdaq 100 futures are traded on the CME (Chicago Merchantile Exchange) while its derivatives, E-Mini Nasdaq 100 and Micro E-Mini Nasdaq 100 futures are traded on the EMiniCME.
-Below are the contract specifications for the nasdaq 100 and derivatives.